How cells and tissues grow

 Each cell makes copies of all its genes.
 Then each cell splits into 2 with one set of genes in each new cell.
 During the process, there are lots of checks to make sure that everything has copied correctly.
 But sometimes mistakes happen, which can lead to cancer.

 You can read about genes and cancer on the page about how cancer starts.

-The video shows how healthy cells divide.
+This 1 minute video shows how healthy cells divide.